Recommended Sleep For Children

 What to try before medication?

-- Warm shower or bath – the temperature of the water and the soothing feeling of water can help your mind and body relax and help you sleep.
+The temperature of the water and the soothing feeling of water can help your mind and body relax and help you sleep.

-- Reading – may be an old fashioned thing to do, but reading a book can be relaxing and does not stimulate the same parts of the brain that electronic devices do.
+May be an old fashioned thing to do, but reading a book can be relaxing and does not stimulate the same parts of the brain that electronic devices do.

-- The Room – Ideally the bedroom should not have a TV or computer in it, as these tend to be used when sleeping is difficult, and then the person has a harder time sleeping.
+Ideally the bedroom should not have a TV or computer in it, as these tend to be used when sleeping is difficult, and then the person has a harder time sleeping.
 A quiet and dark room that is not too hot is the best place to get successful sleep.